flick-web/dispatch/README.md

 - `(<AnyType>)`
 - `(<AnyType>, error)` (order **does** matter)

-If your function returns an error, the handler provided by the `api` package will automatically return an HTTP error. `dispatch.ErrorNotFound` and `dispatch.ErrorBadRequest` errors will also be accompianied by correct HTTP status codes.
+If your function returns a `*dispatch.APIError`, its status code and error message will be used for the response.
+If your function returns a plain error, the handler provided by the `api` package will automatically return an HTTP error. `dispatch.ErrorNotFound` and `dispatch.ErrorBadRequest` errors will also be accompanied by correct HTTP status codes.
 Otherwise, dispatch will simply return status 500 and the text of your error.

 ## Middleware